-Strategic risks some recovery from the recent economic slowdown is hoped for in 2021.
+Strategic risks some recovery from the recent economic slowdown was seen in 2021.
+We hope that this progress continues in 2022.
 We continually review our plans in the light of experience and new information so that we can ensure that the Society remains financially healthy in the future.
-We expect the availability of our new products to help with 2021 sales.
+We expect the availability of our newly launched product, My Sick Pay, to help with 2022 sales.

 Market risks we have a limited exposure to equities.
-As a result, changes in stock market levels have had a limited effect on the balance sheet.
-Most of our assets are invested in cash, cash funds, high-quality corporate bonds and gilts, which have substantially maintained their value as interest rates have fallen.
-We will review, but have no plans to change, our investment approach in 2021.
+As a result, changes in stock market levels have not had much effect on our balance sheet.
+Most of our assets are invested in cash, cash funds, high-quality government and corporate bonds, which have substantially maintained their value as interest rates have fallen.
+We will review, but have no plans to change, our investment approach in 2022.